 Figure 10-1 contains cross sections for four of the City's street functional classifications.
-Since this TSP update has identified a need for a more flexible approach to street design, Tthis figure lays the foundation for more flexible design standards.
+This figure lays the foundation for more flexible design standards.
 Street design elements marked with asterisks are optional when right-of-way width is insufficient to include all elements.
 Elements not marked with asterisks are required under all circumstances.
 The local and neighborhood street cross section, for example, indicates that, at a minimum, one travel lane and one pedestrian facility is required if there is truly insufficient right-of-way width to accommodate any other elements.